LaunchCodeEducation/technical-analyst-curriculum/content/Day-8/inclass-activity/exercise-1/_index.md

 ### Regional Team Notification Strategy
 What must the notification system be able to do to allow the company to send updates that are specific to your Customer Personas?
 (100-150 words or more)

+### Reflection Questions
+1. What assumptions did you make about the application, locations or users?